Is a Harley Sportster 883 a good first bike?

 Lean angles are adequate on most models unless you've picked up something 'slammed' (like a Sportster 48) in which case you'll be sweating every round-about you'll see.
 However, even the low Harley Sportster can be picked up a bit by changing out the rear shocks for something taller.

 On the Iron 883 I had, it wouldn't touch down without some provocation so most beginners should be ok with the standard clearance.
+Just don't go buying a 'slammed' Sportster.
+While they look cool when parked - you'll dread the sight of every roundabout.

-The confounding steering lock!
+Beware the steering lock!

 As a little tip, which could save your life - as with most Harleys, the Sportster will let you drive off with the steering locked.
 So if you do lock your steering, put something bright on your tacho to remind yourself to unlock it.
 I did this once and learned the hard way.
 I parked the bike with it pointed uphill, so when I started it, the steering was already in the right direction.
 Anyways - I pulled away, and you know what happened next...
 I really think HD should change this idiotic feature.
 If you leave it on by accident, likely, you'll only do it once.
 For those who would argue that's its a good feature that prevents theft - I'll say every other bike on the planet has it too, just not one that you can drive away with while the steering is locked!